bitwiser73/MarkdownTableFormatter/README.md

 ## Usage

 There are two basic ways of using this plugin.

-1. Select the table you want to format and them hit ctrl+alt-shift-T to format it.
+Select what you want to format and hit **Ctrl+Alt+Shift+T** or use the same shortcut without selection to format the entire document.
-2. If you didn't select any table, the entire document will be scanned for tables and formatted.

 ## Configuration